-I have taught at several colleges including San Joaquin Delta, Diablo Valley College, and University of Phoenix and am thrilled to be here at MJC teaching others to love learning as much as I do.
+I have taught at several colleges including Merced College, San Joaquin Delta, Diablo Valley College, and University of Phoenix and am thrilled to be here at MJC teaching others to love learning as much as I do.
 In addition to psychology I teach life skills to welfare-to-work recipients in San Joaquin County through a program called Wellness WORKs! in Stockton and I have taught psychology courses at at Valley State Prison in Chowchilla.

 Courses I Teach

 Adams, H. M., Luevano, V. X.,& Jonason, P. K. (2014) Risky Business: Willingness to be caught inan extra-pair relationship, relationship experience, and the Dark Triad.
 Personality and Individual Differences,

 Jonason, P. K., Luevano,V. X., & Adams, H. M. (2012)How the Dark Triad traits predict relationship choices Personality and Individual Differences, 53 (3) 180-184, doi:10.1016/j.paid.2012.03.007